Quantifying Genetic Innovation: Mathematical Foundations for the Topological Study of Reticulate Evolution: Topological Preliminaries

 The proof of our main results relies on discrete Morse theory (DMT), a well known combinatorial theory concerning topology-preserving collapses of cell complexes.
 We will not need the full strength of standard DMT; we review only what we need for our proof.
 See \cite{forman2002user} for a detailed introduction to DMT.

+Recall that for $G$ a graph with no self-edges $(v,v)$, a \emph{matching} $X$ in $G$ is a subset of the edges of $G$ such that no two edges in $X$ are incident to the same vertex.
 For $S$ a simplicial complex, the \emph{Hasse graph $G_S$} of $S$ is the directed graph with vertices the simplices of $S$ and an edge from $s$ to $s'$ if and only if $s'$ is a codimension-1 face of $s$.
-We say that a matching $\vfa$ in $G_S$ is \emph{acyclic} if when we modify the graph $G_S$ by reversing the orientation of all edges in $\vfa$, while leaving the orientation of all other edges unchanged, we obtain an directed acyclic graph.
+A matching $\vfa$ in $G_S$ is said to be \emph{acyclic} if when we modify the graph $G_S$ by reversing the orientation of all edges in $\vfa$, while leaving the orientation of all other edges unchanged, we obtain a directed acyclic graph.

 A \emph{discrete gradient vector field (DGVF)} $\vfa$ on $S$ is an acyclic matching in $G_S$.
-We say a simplex $\sigma\in S$ is \emph{critical} in $\vfa$ if $\sigma$ is not matched in $\vfa$.
+A simplex $\sigma\in S$ is called \emph{critical} in $\vfa$ if $\sigma$ is not matched in $\vfa$.

 The acyclicity condition admits an alternative formulation which is often convenient.
 Given a matching $\vfa$ in $G_S$, we define an \emph{$\vfa$-path} to be a sequence of simplices in $S$ such that for each $j\in \{0,\ldots,m\}$, the following are true: \begin{itemize} \item $\sigma_j$ is a face of $\tau_j$ and $\vfa$ matches $\sigma_j$ to $\tau_j$, \item $\sigma_{j+1}$ is a codimension-1 face of $\tau_j$, \item $\sigma_j\ne \sigma_{j+1}$. \end{itemize} We say the $\vfa$-path is a \emph{non-trivial} if $m\geq 0$, and \emph{closed} if $\sigma_0=\sigma_{m+1}$.